 Blackburn People’s Choir – Brother James’ Air

-Not sure about the following; might have been later.
+Not sure about the following; might have been later than the 50’s.

 Salvation is Created – Chesnokov – Te Deum Chamber Choir (03:24)